This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Aadhaar Authentication: All applicants must provide Aadhaar for authentication and DBT compliance.

-- Assistance Through Gram Panchayat: Applications are largely processed and supported by the Panchayat office or Block Development Office.
+- Assistance Through Gram Panchayat: Applications are largely processed and supported by the Panchayat office or the Block Development Office.

 - Documentation and Inspection: Site visits and geo-tagging ensure construction integrity and eligibility.